 - With this new reference, the Treasury consolidates its commitment to the inflation-indexed emissions program

-The Public Treasury has launched its fifth reference of values indexed to European inflation through the banking syndication technique, consolidating its commitment to the European inflation indexed securities program that began in 2014, with the aim of diversifying its sources of financing and extend the average life of the State Debt portfolio.
+The Treasury has launched its fifth benchmark for European inflation-indexed securities using the bank syndication technique, consolidating its commitment to the European inflation-indexed securities program that began in 2014, with the aim of diversifying its sources of financing and lengthen the average life of the State Debt portfolio.

-Thanks to this strong demand, the Treasury has been able to allocate the issuance among high-quality investors from 163 investment accounts, widely diversified by type of investor and geographical areas.
+Thanks to this solid demand, the Treasury has been able to allocate the issue among high-quality investors from 163 investor accounts, highly diversified by type of investor and by geographical area.

-Based on the type of investor, the largest share has corresponded to fund managers and banks, with 30.9% each.
-Pension and insurance funds participated with 13.9% of the total, followed by central banks and official institutions, with 13.6%, and leveraged funds, with 10.7%.
+Looking at the type of investor, the largest participation has corresponded to fund managers and banks, with 30.9% each.
+Pension funds and insurers participated with 13.9% of the total, followed by central banks and official institutions, with 13.6%, and leveraged funds, with 10.7%.

-With this syndicated issuance, the Treasury has fulfilled 43.8% of its 2017 medium and long-term issuance program.
-Following the issuance, the average life of the State Debt portfolio will be 7.06 years.
+With this syndicated issue, the Treasury has fulfilled 43.8% of its 2017 medium and long-term issuance program.
+After the issue, the average life of the State Debt portfolio will be 7.06 years.

 BNP Paribas, CaixaBank, Citi, HSBC, Morgan Stanley and Société Générale have acted as directors of this issue.
-The rest of the group of Creators of the Bond Market and Obligations of the State has acted as co-directors.
+The rest of the group of Market Makers of State Bonds and Obligations has acted as co-directors.